risingwavelabs/risingwave-docs/docs/transform/window-functions.md

 :::note

 In RisingWave, `frame_clause` is optional.
 Depending on whether the `ORDER BY` clause is present, the default value is different.
 When the `ORDER BY` clause is present, the default value is `ROWS UNBOUNDED PRECEDING AND CURRENT ROW`.
 When the `ORDER BY` clause is not present, the default value is `ROWS UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING`.
 This is different from the behavior in PostgreSQL.
-The difference is temporary.
-Once the `RANGE` frame clause is supported in RisingWave, the default values will be aligned with PostgreSQL.
+We may align the default frame with PostgreSQL in the future.

 :::